A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: The numerical method and analysis

+This completes the proof. \end{proof} The linearly-stable upwind semi-discrete approximation \eqref{eq:semi-discrete-scalar-multi-block} extends to multi-dimensional nonlinear conservation laws via tensor products and various flux splitting methods, such as global Lax-Friedrich, Steger-Warming, and van Leer-Hänel \cite{LeVeque1992conslaws,godunov1959,LeVeque_2002}.
+For detailed discussions, see \cite{LUNDGREN2020109784,ranocha2023highorder}.
+This study focuses on provably nonlinearly/entropy stable, conservative, high-order schemes for nonlinear hyperbolic systems.
+Numerical results presented later in this study demonstrate that nonlinearly-stable schemes can be more robust than linearly/entropy stable ones, especially for shocks and turbulent flows.

-\subsection{The entropy-stable semi-discrete approximation}
+\subsubsection{The entropy-stable semi-discrete approximation}

-We now describe a method which yields a provably entropy stable, conservative, and high order accurate numerical method for systems of nonlinear conservation laws.
-The derived numerical method is robust and minimises spurious oscillations.
-The method combines three main ingredients: 1) the DP SBP operators, together with 2) skew-symmetric formulation, and 3) upwind flux splitting of nonlinear hyperbolic conservation laws so that the semi-discrete approximation is provably entropy-stable for arbitrary nonlinear system.
+We now describe a method which can yield a provably nonlinearly/entropy stable, conservative, and high-order accurate numerical method for systems of nonlinear conservation laws.
+The derived numerical method is robust and minimizes spurious oscillations.
+The method combines three main ingredients: 1) \textbf{the DP SBP DG/FD operators}, together with 2) \textbf{skew-symmetric reformulation}, and 3) \textbf{upwind flux splitting}.

 Again, for simplicity we consider the 1D conservation law,